upandeltd/UpandeInABox/README.md

-# ROSSLYN SOLAR
+# UpandeInABox

 ## Introduction
-Rosslyn Solar project aims at having a minimalistic setup of the whole Vipimo stack running on a single board computer preferably the raspberryPi.
+The UpandeInABox product aims at having a minimalistic setup of the whole Upande IOT/ERP stack running on a single board computer preferably the raspberryPi.
 This provides an oportunity for having an E2E IoT system setup within a closed network that works offline possibly in power deficient environment.
+It was originally thought to be suitable for the Rosslyn Solar kits, though was dropped there because the latency of IOT was not suitable for teaching kids solar.
+It was deployed for the Humanitarian Grand Challenges (GCC) project with TDH and NRC.

 At every instance any action undertaken within the project explicitly aimed at meeting the objectives:

 1. Successfully setup and configure Thingsboard, NodeRed, Lorawan Server, and MQTT broker